 The basic principle is simple: take down everything that isn't yours.

 In a real life video game of sorts, three teams will battle simultaneously.
-They can use as many drones as they like, but each team is only allowed one FPV video stream to their drones.
+They can use as many drones as they like, but each team is only allowed two FPV video stream to their drones.
 This means, in practice, only two drones can be tele-operated per team.
 But, teams may switch between drones or create autonomous drones, and anything in between.
 As long as it flies.